accurateproject/accurate/docs/installation.rst

 - `MongoDB`_
 Can be used as ``tariffplan_db`` - ``data_db`` - ``stor_db`` .
-It is the first database that can be used to store all kinds of data stored from CGRateS from accounts, tariff plans to cdrs and logs.
+It is the first database that can be used to store all kinds of data stored from AccuRate from accounts, tariff plans to cdrs and logs.
 This is provided as an alternative to Redis and/or MySQL/PostgreSQL and right now there are NO plans to drop support for any of them soon.

-Once MongoDB is installed, CGRateS database needs to be set-up out of provided scripts (example for the paths set-up by debian package)
+Once MongoDB is installed, AccuRate database needs to be set-up out of provided scripts (example for the paths set-up by debian package)

 ::